๐ŸฆพBiomedical Engineering I

 Injectable Drug Delivery Systems

-• Route selection matters: IV for emergencies, IM for depot formulations, subcutaneous for self-administered biologics like insulin
+• Subcutaneous for self-administered biologics like insulin

-Compare: Oral vs. Transdermal—both offer patient convenience, but transdermal bypasses hepatic first-pass metabolism while oral must survive GI degradation.
+Compare: Oral vs. Transdermal: both offer patient convenience, but transdermal bypasses hepatic first-pass metabolism while oral must survive GI degradation.
 If an FRQ asks about improving bioavailability for a drug with poor oral absorption, transdermal is often your answer.

 Controlled Release: Engineering Drug Kinetics

 Controlled release systems manipulate when and how fast drugs are released, transforming pharmacokinetic profiles.
-The goal is matching release rate to therapeutic need—whether that's sustained levels for chronic disease or pulsatile delivery for circadian rhythms.
+The goal is matching release rate to therapeutic need, whether that's sustained levels for chronic disease or pulsatile delivery for circadian rhythms.

 Controlled Release Drug Delivery Systems